simon-ritchie/apysc/docs_src/source/math_clamp.md

 **[Interface summary]**

 Sets the value within a specified minimum and maximum range.
-If the value is less than the minumum, this method returns the minimum value.
+If the value is less than the minimum, this method returns the minimum value.
 If the value is greater than the maximum, this method returns the maximum value.<hr>

 **[Parameters]**